yonaskolb/XcodeGen/Docs/ProjectSpec.md

 ### Dependency

-A dependency can be one of a 3 types:
+A dependency can be one of a 5 types:

 - `target: name` - links to another target
 - `framework: path` - links to a framework
 - `carthage: name` - helper for linking to a Carthage framework
 - `sdk: name` - links to a dependency with the SDK.
 This can either be a relative path within the sdk root or a single filename that references a framework (.framework) or lib (.tbd)
+- `bundle: name` - adds the supplied bundle to the copy resources build phase.
+This is useful when a dependency exists on a static library target that has an associated bundle target, both existing in a separate project.
+Only usable in targets types which can copy resources.
+Always use `implicit: true`.

 **Linking options**:

 - [ ] **embed**: **Bool** - Whether to embed the dependency.
 Defaults to true for application target and false for non application targets.
 - [ ] **link**: **Bool** - Whether to link the dependency.
-Defaults to `true` depending on the type of the dependency and the type of the target (e.g. static libraries will only link to executables by default).
+Defaults to `true` depending on the type of the dependency and the type of the target.
 - [ ] **codeSign**: **Bool** - Whether the `codeSignOnCopy` setting is applied when embedding framework.
 Defaults to true
 - [ ] **removeHeaders**: **Bool** - Whether the `removeHeadersOnCopy` setting is applied when embedding the framework.
 Defaults to true
 - [ ] **weak**: **Bool** - Whether the `Weak` setting is applied when linking the framework.
 Defaults to false

 **Implicit Framework options**:

-This only applies to `framework` dependencies.
+This only applies to `framework` and `bundle` dependencies.
 Implicit framework dependencies are useful in Xcode Workspaces which have multiple `.xcodeproj` that are not embedded within each other yet have a dependency on a framework built in an adjacent `.xcodeproj`.
 By having `Find Implicit Dependencies` checked within your scheme `Build Options` Xcode can link built frameworks in `BUILT_PRODUCTS_DIR`.

 - [ ] **implicit**: **Bool** - Whether the framework is an implicit dependency.
 Defaults to `false` .